Trevor Noah, Comedy Central defend past jokes after backlash

 Noah, the son of a black South African mother and a Swiss father, uses his mixed race in his comedy routine and came under fire for jokes he posted on Twitter.

-Viacom Inc-owned Comedy Central also came to Noah's defense, saying the 31-year-old is "a talented comedian with a bright future" at the network.
+Viacom Inc-owned Comedy Central also came to Noah's defence, saying the 31-year-old is "a talented comedian with a bright future" at the network.

 "Like many comedians, Trevor Noah pushes boundaries; he is provocative and spares no one, himself included," the network said in a statement.
 "To judge him or his comedy on a handful of jokes is unfair."